laura-health/test-fullstack/README.md

 ## About The Challenge

-You will have 5 days to deliver this challenge, but be aware that we will more rigorously evaluate your code the longer it takes to deliver from the date this repository was forked.
+You will have 5 days to deliver this challenge.

 For this exercise, you need to build a fast, realtime chat application.
 You will have to develop as it is on the preview below: